 - Neuropathology of tauopathies and TDP-43 proteinopathies.
 Having achieved a better understanding of the aging brain outside the setting of neurodegeneration, Dr. Murray re-focused her efforts in order to investigate the brain within the setting of dementia.
 Tau pathology outside the setting of amyloid-β is neuropathologically distinct from Alzheimer's disease with respect to the involvement of glia.

 Significance to patient care

 Dr. Murray's research seeks to improve diagnostic clinical accuracy through work with neurologists and radiologists.
 By carefully observing changes in the brain related to specific diseases, stereotypical patterns are evident.
 There are, however, groups of individuals whose disease pattern is far different, which often leads to an inaccurate diagnosis.

 Overall, Dr. Murray's goal is to identify predictors of atypical patterns to assist neurologists with clinical interpretation and radiologists with neuroimaging interpretation.
 Dr. Murray is currently undertaking a genetic study to identify gene changes that lead to heightened susceptibility or resilience within the brains of patients in order to identify biological mechanisms that contribute to atypical disease patterns.

-- Recipient, New investigator award, Alzheimer's Association de Leon Prize in Neuroimaging, 2016
+- Recipient, de Leon Prize in Neuroimaging, Alzheimer's Association, 2016

 - Recipient, Top 5 early career investigators in Alzheimer's disease research funding, Charleston Conference on Alzheimer's Disease, 2014

-- Recipient, Franz Nissl Young Investigator in Neuropathology award, International Society of Neuropathology, 2014
+- Recipient, Franz Nissl Young Investigator Award, International Society of Neuropathology, 2014

 - Research Fellowship Neuroscience

-- PhD Molecular Neuroscience, Programs, Mayo Graduate School, Mayo Clinic College of Medicine
+- Predoctoral Student Molecular Neuroscience, Programs, Mayo Graduate School, Mayo Clinic College of Medicine